wacncontent/CustomizeTool/output/articles/active-directory/active-directory-whatis.md

-Azure Active Directory (Azure AD) is Microsoft’s multi-tenant cloud based directory and identity management service.
+Azure Active Directory (Azure AD) is Microsoft's multi-tenant cloud based directory and identity management service.

 For IT Admins, Azure AD provides an affordable, easy to use solution to give employees and business partners single sign-on (SSO) access to [thousands of cloud SaaS Applications](http://blogs.technet.com/b/ad/archive/2014/09/03/50-saas-apps-now-support-federation-with-azure-ad.aspx) like Office365, Salesforce.com, DropBox, and Concur.